unifygtm/intent-js-client/README.md

 unify.mount();
 ```

-> [!NOTE]
-> The `mount` method on the client is used to initialize it once it is in a browser context.
+**NOTE:** The `mount` method on the client is used to initialize it once it is in a browser context.
 If your application uses server side rendering, you should be sure not to call `mount()` until the code is running in a browser context.

 Once the client is initialized and mounted it will be immediately ready for use.
 See [Usage](#usage) below for how to use the client after installing.
 If you wish to cleanup the side effects created by initializing the client (e.g. event listeners), you can do so with the `unmount` method.
 Here is an example of mounting and unmounting the client in React code: